-In 2021 the annual reports on the activities of the Audit, Appointments and Remuneration Committees were prepared voluntarily, which were made available to shareholders on the ACS website when the Annual General Meeting was called
+In 2022 the annual reports on the activities of the Audit, Nominations and Remuneration Committees were prepared voluntarily, which were made available to shareholders on the ACS website when the Ordinary General Shareholders' Meeting was called

-D. CONNECTED-PARTY TRANSACTIONS AND INTRAGROUP TRANSACTIONS
+D. RELATED-PARTY TRANSACTIONS AND INTRAGROUP TRANSACTIONS

-D.1 Explain, where applicable, the procedure and bodies competent to approve transactions with connected parties and intra-group transactions, specifying the institution's general internal criteria and rules governing the abstention obligations of the directors or shareholders affected and specifying the internal reporting and periodic control procedures established by the company in relation to those connected-party transactions whose approval has been delegated by the Board.
+D.1 Explain, where applicable, the procedure and bodies competent to approve transactions with connected parties and intra-group transactions, specifying the institution's general internal criteria and rules governing the abstention obligations of the directors or shareholders affected and specifying the internal reporting and periodic control procedures established by the company in relation to those related-party transactions whose approval has been delegated by the Board.

-Under Article 18 of the Board Regulations, the Board is responsible for hearing and approving, following a report from the Audit Committee, any transactions that the Company or its subsidiaries carry out with directors, with shareholders holding 10% or more of the voting rights or represented on the Company's Board or with other persons considered to be connected parties in accordance with the Law ('Connected-Party Transactions'), unless they must be approved by the General Meeting.
-The General Meeting will approve Connected-Party Transactions whose amount or value is equal to or greater than ten percent of the total assets in accordance with the latest balance sheet approved by the Company.
-The Board will approve the other Connected-Party Transactions, and it may not delegate this competence except for Connected-Party Transactions between Group companies that are carried out in the field of ordinary management and on an arm's length basis, and Connected-Party Transactions that are arranged under contracts with standard terms that are applied en masse to a large number of customers, are carried out at prices or rates established in general by the person acting as supplier of the goods or service in question, and the amount of which does not exceed 0.5% of the Company's net turnover.
-The Audit Committee must issue a report before approval by the General Meeting or by the Board of a Connected-Party Transaction.
-In this report, the Committee must assess whether the transaction is fair and reasonable from the Company's point of view and, where appropriate, from that of shareholders other than the connected party, and report on the assumptions on which the assessment is based and the methods used.
+Under Article 18 of the Rules of the Board of Directors, the Board is responsible for hearing and approving, following a report from the Audit Committee, any transactions that the Company or its subsidiaries carry out with directors, with shareholders holding 10% or more of the voting rights or represented on the Company's Board or with other persons considered to be connected parties in accordance with the Law ('Related-Party Transactions'), unless they must be approved by the General Meeting, all without prejudice to the exceptions established by law.

+The General Meeting will approve Related-Party Transactions whose amount or value is equal to or greater than ten percent of the total assets in accordance with the latest balance sheet approved by the Company.
+The Board will approve the other Related-Party Transactions, and it may not delegate this competence except for Related-Party Transactions between Group companies that are carried out in the field of ordinary management and on an arm's length basis, and Related-Party Transactions that are arranged under contracts with standard terms that are applied en masse to a large number of customers, are carried out at prices or rates established in general by the person acting as supplier of the goods or service in question, and the amount of which does not exceed 0.5% of the Company's net turnover.

+The Audit Committee must issue a report before approval by the General Meeting or by the Board of a Related-Party Transaction.
+In this report, the Committee must assess whether the transaction is fair and reasonable from the Company's point of view and, where appropriate, from that of shareholders other than the related party, and report on the assumptions on which the assessment is based and the methods used.
+In the case of transactions approved by delegation, the issuance of a report prior to their approval by the Audit Committee will not be mandatory, although the Board will establish an internal reporting and periodic control procedure, in which the Audit Committee will be involved and that will verify the fairness and transparency of the transactions and, where appropriate, compliance with the applicable legal requirements.